sujavarghese/LaravelProjectDemo/README.md

-## Boundary Design Exchange
+## Network Boundary Design Exchange

-This is a sample application for Boundary Design Exchange built on Laravel PHP, MySQL and Bootstrap.
+This is an application for Network Boundary Design Exchange built on Laravel PHP, MySQL and Bootstrap.

 ## What's done